Derby County: Chris Kirchner set to officially take over as owner after exchanging contracts

-In a statement early on Tuesday, administrators Quantuma said the sale is targeted to be complete by May 31; Chris Kirchner: "I'm humbled and excited to share that we've exchanged contracts with Quantuma and I will be the next owner of Derby County Football Club"
+In a statement early on Tuesday, administrators Quantuma said the sale is targeted to be complete by May 31; however, there is still no agreement with former owner Mel Morris for the sale of Pride Park and the purchase of Derby remains "subject to that agreement"

-Chris Kirchner is set to officially become the new owner of Derby County Football Club after exchanging contracts for the sale of the club with administrators Quantuma.
+Chris Kirchner is set to officially become the new owner of Derby County after exchanging contracts for the sale of the club with administrators Quantuma.

+The latest development means the American is now funding the running of Derby, which is significant for the club's short-term development.

+However, there is still no agreement with former owner Mel Morris for the sale of Pride Park and the purchase of Derby remains "subject to that agreement".
+If no agreement over stadium is made, Kirchner can still withdraw his plans to buy the club.

-"The joint administrators can confirm that they have exchanged contracts for the sale of the business and assets of The Club with preferred bidder, Chris Kirchner," a spokesperson for Quantuma said.
+"The joint administrators can confirm they have exchanged contracts for the sale of the business and assets of the club with preferred bidder, Chris Kirchner," a spokesperson for Quantuma said.

-"In addition, the joint administrators can confirm that in the interim period between exchange and completion, funding for The Club is being provided by Mr Kirchner, in a demonstration of his ongoing commitment to securing the long-term future of The Club.
+"In addition, the joint administrators can confirm that in the interim period between exchange and completion, funding for the club is being provided by Mr Kirchner, in a demonstration of his ongoing commitment to securing its long-term future.

 "The exchanging of contracts is conditional on the sale of the stadium, EFL approval and receiving secured creditor consent.